 The trading price of our common stock has experienced significant volatility and is likely to be volatile in the future.
-For example, the closing price of our common stock ranged between \$0.61 and \$0.28 during the first quarter of 2022, and between \$0.49 and \$2.77 during the year ended December 31, 2021.
+For example, the closing price of our common stock ranged between \$0.61 and \$0.18 during the first half of 2022, and between \$0.49 and \$2.77 during the year ended December 31, 2021.
 Our stock price could be subject to wide fluctuations in response to a variety of factors, including the following:

-- failure to successfully commercialize DSUVIA in the United States or to successfully develop and commercialize our product candidates in the United States; - inability to obtain additional funding needed to conduct our planned business operations; - the integration and performance of any assets or businesses we acquire; - our inability to develop and commercialize products and product candidates that we in-license; - uncertainties regarding the magnitude and duration of impacts we are experiencing due to COVID-19; - the perception of limited market sizes or pricing for our products; - further delays in resubmitting the NDA for Zalviso, and any additional adverse developments or perceived adverse developments with respect to the FDA's review of the Zalviso NDA, upon resubmission; - inability to enter into, or unfavorable terms associated with, a New Arrangement for the commercialization of Zalviso in Europe; - safety issues; - · adverse results or delays in future clinical trials; - · changes in laws or regulations applicable to our products; - inability to obtain adequate product supply for our products, or the inability to do so at acceptable prices; - · adverse regulatory decisions; - changes in the structure of the healthcare payment systems; - inability to maintain regulatory approvals for DZUVEO and Zalviso in the European Union, including ISO 13485 certification and CE Mark approval for Zalviso; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we provide to the public;
+- failure to successfully commercialize DSUVIA in the United States or to successfully develop and commercialize our product candidates in the United States; - inability to obtain additional funding needed to conduct our planned business operations; - the integration and performance of any assets or businesses we acquire; - our inability to develop and commercialize products and product candidates that we in-license; - uncertainties regarding the magnitude and duration of impacts we are experiencing due to COVID-19; - the perception of limited market sizes or pricing for our products; - · safety issues;

-- failure to meet or exceed the estimates and projections of the investment community; - decisions by our collaboration partners regarding market access, pricing, and commercialization efforts in countries where they have the right to commercialize our products; - failure to maintain our existing collaborations or enter into new collaborations; - the perception of the pharmaceutical industry generally, and of opioid manufacturers more specifically, by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures, or other significant transactions, including disposition transactions, or capital commitments by us or our competitors; - disputes or other developments relating to employment matters, business development efforts, proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key management or scientific personnel; - costs associated with potential governmental investigations, inquiries, regulatory actions or lawsuits that may be brought against us as a result of us being an opioid manufacturer; - other types of significant lawsuits, including patent, stockholder, securities class action and derivative litigation; - changes in the market valuations of similar companies; - · sales of our common stock by us or our stockholders in the future; and - trading volume of our common stock.
+- · adverse results or delays in future clinical trials; - changes in laws or regulations applicable to our products; - inability to obtain adequate product supply for our products, or the inability to do so at acceptable prices; - adverse regulatory decisions; - changes in the structure of the healthcare payment systems; - · inability to maintain regulatory approval for DZUVEO in the European Union; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - decisions by our collaboration partners regarding market access, pricing, and commercialization efforts in countries where they have the right to commercialize our products; - failure to maintain our existing collaborations or enter into new collaborations; - the perception of the pharmaceutical industry generally, and of opioid manufacturers more specifically, by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures, or other significant transactions, including disposition transactions, or capital commitments by us or our competitors; - disputes or other developments relating to employment matters, business development efforts, proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key management or scientific personnel; - costs associated with potential governmental investigations, inquiries, regulatory actions or lawsuits that may be brought against us as a result of us being an opioid manufacturer; - · other types of significant lawsuits, including patent, stockholder, securities class action and derivative litigation; - changes in the market valuations of similar companies; - · sales of our common stock by us or our stockholders in the future; and - trading volume of our common stock.